joeferner/redis-commander/README.md

-  --sentinel-host                      The host to find redis sentinel on.      [string] --sentinels                          Comma separated list of sentinels with host:port. [string]  [default: mymaster] --sentinel-name                      The redis sentinel group name to use.    [string]  [default: mymaster] --http-auth-username, --http-u       The http authorisation username.         [string] --http-auth-password, --http-p       The http authorisation password.         [string] --http-auth-password-hash, --http-h  The http authorisation password hash.    [string]
+  --sentinel-host                      The host to find redis sentinel on.      [string] --sentinels                          Comma separated list of sentinels with host:port. [string]  [default: mymaster] --sentinel-name                      The redis sentinel group name to use.    [string]  [default: mymaster] --sentinel-password                  The password for sentinel instance.      [string]  [default: mymaster] --http-auth-username, --http-u       The http authorisation username.         [string] --http-auth-password, --http-p       The http authorisation password.         [string] --http-auth-password-hash, --http-h  The http authorisation password hash.    [string]